Syria 'crumbling' after PM's defection

 French Foreign Minister Laurent Fabius said the latest defection was another sign of the regime weakening and losing support.

-"France is convinced the Assad regime is doomed," he said in a statement.'Holy revolution'
+"France is convinced the Assad regime is doomed," he said in a statement.

 Last month, Syria's ambassador to Iraq, Nawaf Fares, deserted to the opposition.
 Brig Gen Manaf Tlas, who was considered close to President Assad, defected in July.